GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

 ## Create or Update a WordPress project for App Engine

-The `wordpress.php` command provides a convenient way for you to to either create a new WordPress project or add the required configuration to an existing one.
+The `wordpress.php` command provides a convenient way for you to either create a new WordPress project or add the required configuration to an existing one.

 ### Setup